USS George H. W. Bush

-USS George H.W.
-Bush (CVN-77) is the tenth and final Nimitz-class supercarrier of the United States Navy.
+USS George H. W. Bush (CVN-77) is the tenth and final Nimitz-class supercarrier of the United States Navy.
 She is named for the 41st President of the United States and former Director of Central Intelligence George H. W. Bush, who was a naval aviator during World War II.
-The vessel's callsign is Avenger, after the TBM Avenger aircraft flown by then-Lieutenant George H. W. Bush in World War II.
-Construction began in 2003 at Northrop Grumman, in Newport News, Virginia and was completed in 2009 at a cost of $6.2 billion and her home port is Naval Station Norfolk, Virginia.
+The vessel's callsign is Avenger, after the TBF Avenger aircraft flown by then-Lieutenant George H. W. Bush in World War II.
+Construction began in 2003 at Northrop Grumman, in Newport News, Virginia and was completed in 2009 at a cost of $6.2 billion.
+Her home port is Naval Station Norfolk, Virginia.

 Naming

 George H. W. Bush became one of the U.S. Navy's youngest pilots when he received his Naval Aviator wings and naval commission on 9 June 1943, three days before turning 19.
 He flew torpedo bombers off USS San Jacinto on active duty from August 1943 to September 1945 during World War II.
 On 2 September 1944, during a mission over the Pacific, Japanese anti-aircraft fire hit his plane.
 The Navy submarine USS Finback rescued him.
 He was awarded the Distinguished Flying Cross and three Air Medals for courageous service in the Pacific Theater.

-USS George H.W.
-Bush is the second United States aircraft carrier to be named after a naval aviator (Forrestal was the first) and the second, following Ronald Reagan, to be named after a then living former president (Ronald Reagan was christened in 2001 while Reagan was still alive).
+USS George H. W. Bush is the second United States aircraft carrier to be named after a naval aviator (Forrestal was the first) and the second, following Ronald Reagan, to be named after a then living former president (Ronald Reagan was christened in 2001 while Reagan was still alive).

 Ship's seal

 Each element of the seal is significant for its relevance to the ship's namesake, naval aviation, naval service, and the nation.
 There are six prominent features of the seal, beginning with the 41 white stars, symbolizing the ship's namesake (the 41st president).
 The rays of light that appear on the seal's horizon represent Bush's concept of a "thousand points of light", wherein he urged Americans to find meaning and reward by serving a purpose higher than themselves.
 The graphic depiction of the aircraft carrier reflects the carrier, as both a symbol and instrument of American strength as a force for freedom.
 Above the carrier are the overhead profiles of a TBM Avenger torpedo bomber (representing Bush's days as a Navy pilot), an F/A-18 Hornet strike fighter, and an F-35C Lightning II, superimposed one upon the other in reverse chronological order of the individual aircraft's service entry date, and in diminishing scale so each outline is contained within that of the newer aircraft.

 Fouled anchors and shields, centered on naval aviators wings, honor the ship's namesake's aviation history.
 Finally, the motto "Freedom at Work" is adapted from Bush's inaugural speech, during which he said, "We know what works: Freedom works.
-We know what’s right: Freedom is right."
+We know what's right: Freedom is right."